Augusta Dental COVID-19 Office Policies

 Our commitment is to provide you with the highest level of oral health care in the safest possible environment.

-- If you have any of the following symptoms of COVID-19 within 14 days of your appointment or have been in close contact with anyone with symptoms or tested positive for COVID-19 within 14 days of your appointment, please call our office at 540-885-4589 to reschedule (unless you are having a dental emergency or need urgent dental care).
+- If you have any of the following symptoms of COVID-19 within 10 days of your appointment, or if you are not up to date on your COVID-19 vaccinations and have been in close contact with anyone with tested positive for COVID-19 within 10 days of your appointment, please call our office at 540-885-4589 to reschedule (unless you are having a dental emergency or need urgent dental care).